 AKG is a brand that consistently produces high-quality microphones, regardless of price, and AKG Pro Audio P220 is no exception.
 The AKG P220 condenser mic, like the rest of the P-series, is constructed entirely of metal, making it one of the highest-quality options available.
 We wouldn’t mind lugging it about since it is substantial and durable.

 If you use this vocal mic for a live performance, you’ll probably be blown away by how clear the sound is.
 We ran the audio without equalization and were blown away by how well it came through.
-Additionally, it comes with a bass-cut filter.
+Additionally, it comes with a high-pass filter.
 It’s not very usual to find a built-in function like this, but it’s one of the more useful.

 In conclusion, if you’re looking for a microphone that excels in performance and sound quality, go no further than the AKG Pro Audio P220 Vocal Condenser Microphone.
 This mic is perfect for beginners in the production or recording industry who want to hone their skills before investing in a higher-end model.
 In fact, it’s perfect for beginners, intermediates and experts!